 - There are several episodic series and films shot in New York every year but remember: it’s still a theater town.
 If your sole focus is television or film, New York may not be your best bet.

 - Depending on your goals, you may start to feel the industry in New York has a ceiling.
 One can only appear on “Law & Order” so many times.
 And though there are pilots regularly filmed here, the limited number of productions means there’s less opportunity.

-- New York pales in comparison to the amount of TV and film being shot in L.A.
-If the silver screen is your first love, Los Angeles will likely be your next mailing address.
+- NYC pales in comparison to the amount of TV and film being shot in L.A.
+If the silver screen is your first love, Los Angeles should likely be your next mailing address.

 - A far more interesting city than it gets credit for, Los Angeles is a wildly diverse and stimulating place with a great deal to offer well beyond casting calls.
 And contrary to what many people believe, there are some respectable and interesting theaters in and around town like the Red Cat and Pasadena Playhouse.

 - Sunshine and beautiful beaches may not seem like a hard sell but the atmosphere can lend itself to a healthier mindset.
 Make no mistake: you must work hard in Los Angeles but the town’s temperament, if used sensibly, can contribute to living a more well-rounded and grounded lifestyle.